nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 count is a theorem and not a taxonomy someone liked.

-"Latest" fails the third condition, and that one fact is why every transparency log in production had to grow a liveness layer: gossip, witnesses, freshness checks.
-Certificate Transparency shipped inclusion and consistency proofs and then found it needed gossip on top.[^ct] The field found that by getting burned; the calculus says it had to be so.
-Distributed-systems people will recognize the third condition from the other side: CALM says a monotone specification needs no coordination, and our watcher is that coordination, bought per claim.
+"Latest" fails the third condition, and that one fact is why every transparency log in production had to grow a liveness layer, a layer whose whole job is to keep confirming that the record is still current: servers gossiping to compare what each has seen, witnesses, freshness checks.
+Certificate Transparency shipped its two proofs and then found it needed gossip on top.[^ct] The field found that by getting burned;
+the calculus says it had to be so.
+People who build distributed systems will recognize the third condition from the other side.
+A result there called CALM says a monotone specification needs no coordination, meaning a system whose facts only ever accumulate can run without its machines stopping to agree, and our watcher is that coordination, bought per claim.
 CALM has no analogue for the checker leg, and what the calculus adds is that the three conditions are exhaustive.[^calm]

 The three conditions say nothing about your domain, and that is the design lever.
 The calculus does not know what an entry means, what a